 I recently sold off some trikes and bikes and was down to just one trike, my Trice Monster.
 I sometimes like to blast down some long mountain roads which can be pretty tough on a trike.
 I’d like to avoid that wear and tear on the Monster.
-A trike like my old Pseudo Monster would be perfect.
+I started to think that a trike like my old Pseudo Monster would be perfect.
 It was a fast trike with great handling and it was not as scarce as an original Trice Monster.
 So I posted a Want To Buy add for a 2005 ICE S or a 2006 Trice S on BROL.
 A Trice S is a perfect starting point for building a trike similar to the Monster.
 It’s frame is longer than other Trices of that time.
-This allows for a frame long enough for mounting the seat in a laid back position.
+This allows for mounting the seat in a laid back position.
 The longer wheelbase also adds to the high speed stability.
+Also, it is as narrow as the current VTX but not quite as narrow as the Monster.

-After a few false starts, I ended up trading for a 2005 ICE S. Included in the trade was a 2012 Vortex rear frame member and Ginkgo-built 406 front wheels.
+After a few false starts, I ended up trading for a 2005 ICE S. Included in the trade were a 2012 Vortex rear frame member and a set of Ginkgo-built 406 front wheels.
 This is the exact combination of parts that I needed to kick off another project trike.
 I’ll call it the Trice Special for now to distinguish it from the original Pseudo Monster.

-I had many of the parts that I needed and bought the rest of the parts online.
-While I was waiting to get the frame back, I put together a set of wheels so that I could get the trike up and running quickly.
-I had a nice 700 rear wheel from a previous project.
-The Trice S came with an excellent set of 406 fronts built by Ginkgo.
+I had many of the parts that I needed and bought the rest of the parts online and from Bent Up Cycles.
+While I was waiting to get the frame back from the powder coater, I put together a set of wheels so that I could get the trike up and running quickly.
+I had a nice 700 rear wheel from a previous project and the Ginkgo front wheels that came with the trike.
 With this wheel set, it’s basically equivalent to a 2012 Vortex.
 It has the Trice S cruciform, steering and boom.
 The rear section and seat is from a 2012 Vortex and the wheels are stock Vortex size.

 To get back to the Pseudo Monster idea, I will be building a set of wheels consisting of 355 fronts and a 559 rear.
 This should drop the whole trike a bit and improve handling due to the lower center of gravity.